a8cteam51/query-loop-load-more/readme.txt

 == Changelog ==

+= 1.0.17 =
+* Change - Use document-level delegated click handler for non-infinite "Load More" button.
+* Fix - Prevents lost click bindings when the DOM is replaced (e.g., Interactivity API/router updates), removes per-button rebinding, and avoids duplicate event listeners.

 = 1.0.16 =
 * Fix - Makes query loops QueryID agnostic and fixes multiple loops in a page where one exhausts before the other.